SI BAROSSA VALLEY INC

 The Community Kitchen

-The Community Kitchen is a project in partnership with SIBV and the Uniting Church Nuriootpa.
+The Community Kitchen is a community project supported by SIBV and the Uniting Church Nuriootpa.
 It is held at the House of Hope every Thursday from 5pm till 7pm.
-With wonderful support for this community Kitchen via donations from individuals, catering businesses, and Faith High School.
-A brand new freezer and take away containers have been given to the Community Kitchen, and Bakers Delight donate bread.
-An amazing band of volunteers including SIBV members, Uniting Church Nuriootpa members and community members volunteer to make meals and The Barossa Kind Hearted Kitchen have been a huge support to us.
+There is great support from the wider community and an amazing band of volunteers including SIBV members, Uniting Church Nuriootpa members and community members volunteer to make and serve meals and The Barossa Kind Hearted Kitchen have been a huge support.

 For more information please contact Kath firstname.lastname@example.org

 Through our International Women's Day breakfast SIBV has been able to provide funds to Catherine House for their programmes to "Educate Women Out Of Homelessness".
-Support has also been given to Louise Place to help the young parents continue their education.
-Louise Place is a 24-hour Supported Accommodation Service that supports young parents, who are homeless or at risk of homelessness, during their pregnancy and in the early months of parenting.
-We also assist by collecting goods that can be used in setting up home.
+Support has also been given to Louise Place a 24-hour Supported Accommodation Service that supports young parents, who are homeless or at risk of homelessness, during their pregnancy and in the early months of parenting.

-The IWD Breakfast has raised awareness of and supported the UN Women's Programmes, the Northern Domestic Violence Service and other community projects.
+The IWD Breakfast has raised awareness of, and has supported the UN Women's Programmes, the Northern Adelaide Domestic Violence Service and other community projects.

 International Women's Day

 SIBV celebrate International Women's Day with a 'Breakfast in the Barossa' and a guest speaker.
-Past guest speakers have included Kelly Sloane, Poh Ling Yeow, Leigh McLusky, Rebecca Graham Acting Chief Executive Officer Country Health SA Local Health Network who's committment is to "Inspire Women in Leadship" and international bestselling author of novels for adults and children Fiona Mcintosh.
-This year's speaker was the amazing Kate Taylor talking about her 2h Project.
-A grassroots not-for-profit Australian advocacy & development organisation bringing Help and Hope to the poor and disadvantaged throughout Cambodia.
+Past guest speakers have included Kelly Sloane, Poh Ling Yeow, Leigh McLusky, Rebecca Graham Acting Chief Executive Officer Country Health SA Local Health Network, renown author Fiona Mcintosh and Kate Taylor from the 2h Project a not-for-profit Australian advocacy & development organisation bringing Help and Hope to the poor and disadvantaged throughout Cambodia.

 Keep an eye on our Facebook Page for announcement of this annual event and ticket sales.
 Funds raised from this annual event support our projects both local and international.